-We understand that the breakdown of a marriage is a highly stressful and emotional time.
-If you need to talk to a solicitor about a divorce, we would be happy to help and advise you at any point throughout the process.
+We understand that the breakdown of a marriage or a civil partnership is a highly stressful and emotional time.
+If you need to talk to a solicitor about a divorce, or how to dissolve a civil partnership, we would be happy to help and advise you at any point throughout the process.
 Talking to an experienced solicitor can be invaluable, providing reliable and practical advice and support at a difficult time.

 Divorce is the legal process that dissolves a marriage.
 Once the divorce is finalised, you are no longer married.

-To start the divorce, a divorce petition has to be completed and issued out of your nearest Family Court.
-The fee to start proceedings is £410 unless you are eligible for a fee remission (an application has to be made for this).
+To start the divorce or the dissolution of the civil partnership, a petition has to be completed and issued by the court.
+The fee to start proceedings is currently £593 unless you are eligible for a fee remission (an application has to be made for this).
 This means you may not have to pay all or part of the court fee.

 The court no longer needs to know what arrangements have been made for the children of the family.
 If there is an issue over the arrangements for the children, parents are expected to resolve these themselves.
 Preferably any problems will be resolved without the use of court, for example through mediation, but the court can be used when no other option is available.